 - NC State University Libraries are hosting a series of data visualization workshops.

-Do not use NCSU to refer to NC State University in any way, regardless of whether the communication in question is internally or externally focused.
+Do not use NCSU to refer to NC State University in any way, regardless of whether the communication in question is internal or external.

 North Carolina Agricultural Research Service